kbrulois/magic/README.md

 		$> sudo -H pip3 uninstall magic
 		$> sudo -H pip3 install .

-#### Usage

-#### Instructions for the Matlab version
-1. run_magic.m -- MAGIC imputation function
-2. test_magic.m -- Shows how to run MAGIC.
-Also included is a function for loading 10x format data (load_10x.m)

-##### Interactive command line
-A tutorial on MAGIC usage and results visualization for single cell RNA-seq data can be found in this notebook: http://nbviewer.jupyter.org/github/pkathail/magic/blob/develop/notebooks/Magic_single_cell_RNAseq.ipynb

-##### GUI
-A python GUI is now available for MAGIC.
-After following the installation steps listed below, the GUI can be invoked using

-        $> magic_gui.py

 ##### Command line script
 MAGIC can be run using the command line script `MAGIC.py` with the following parameters: